msavoury-carecloud/deepstream.io-website/src/tutorials/integrations/frontend-angular2/readme.md

 ```

 ## 3. Create deepstream Service (DsService)
-deepstream will work perfectly fine when used directly in the component but as your project grows large, you might find yourself in the deep mess of violating [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself).
-A common pattern in Angular (both 1.x and the newer versions) is to create a service that abstracts a group of tasks so this services can be used and re-used by multiple components if need be.
+deepstream will work perfectly fine when used directly in the component, but as your project grows large, you might find yourself in the deep mess of violating [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself).
+A familiar pattern in Angular (both 1.x and the newer versions) is to create a service that abstracts a group of tasks, so this services can be used and re-used by multiple components if need be.

 In our case, we need a service to group all our deepstream task and expose methods to our components to interact with: